Nan227/Unit-4-game/README.md

 # Details about this project

-In this assignment, we were required to create a Crystals Collector game.
+In this assignment, we create a Crystals Collector game.
 This game uses HTML, css, and jQuery library to run the game.

 **Crystal Collector**